Your future career is international

 Our key staff is always ready to answer any questions you might have.

-Allan joined Medicolink in 2014 and works with the well-being and integration of candidates both in Budapest and in Denmark.
+Allan works with the well-being and integration of candidates both in Budapest and in Denmark.
 He has a MA in English and Danish studies.

 Anna works with recruitment and manages the Medicolink office.
-She has been at Medicolink since 2008.
-Anna holds MAs in English and Scandinavian studies.
+She holds MAs in English and Scandinavian studies.

-Kriszta joined Medicolink in May 2014 working with recruitment and production of marketing materials.
+Kriszta works with recruitment and production of marketing materials.
 She speaks English, Italian, Spanish and Hungarian.

-Mads joined Medicolink in 2011.
-He is responsible for recruitment and client relations.
+Mads is responsible for recruitment and client relations.
 He is MA in International Business and European Studies.

-Mariann started at Medicolink in 2009.
-She recruits dentists and also does marketing and administration.
+Mariann recruits dentists and also does marketing and administration.
 She has a MA in English studies.

 Rasmus co-founded Medicolink in 2007, and he is working from Denmark with finances and administration.
 He is MA in History of Ideas and Information studies.

-Tamás is a qualified sociologist and has done recruitment for Medicolink since 2013.
-He speaks Hungarian, English, German and a little Italian.
+Tamás works mainly with recruitment.
+He is a qualified sociologist and speaks Hungarian, English, German and a little Italian.

 Tue Sand Larsen